About the Company

-Disability Advocates of Kent County is an organization that advocates for accessibility both on and off-line; their site and logo weren’t serving the very people who needed to be served the most.
+Disability Advocates of Kent County is a non-profit organization that advocates for handi-capable accessibility within both on and off-line communities.

 Once the content was solidified, our content director was able to pass the copy created on to our lead designer to implement into the new website design.